SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

    >> print(threeDoubleQuotes)
    << Escaping the first quote """
    << Escaping all three quotes """

+For more information about using a backslash to escape special characters, see :ref:`StringsAndCharacters_SpecialCharactersInStringLiterals`.

 In its multiline form,
 the string literal includes all of the lines between